joshprk/agentrec/README.md

 pip install -r requirements.txt
 ```

-A LLM is also necessary, which must allow the input and output of an OpenAI
+A LLM is also necessary, which must produce the input and output of an OpenAI
 formatted context.
 More details about implementing this are in the documentation.

 A synthetic dataset can be generated using the `agentrec.datasets.PromptPool`